bootstrap-vue/bootstrap-vue/docs/components/form-radio/README.md

 the radios appear one over the other.

-### Buttons style
+### Button style radios
 Render radios with the look of buttons by setting the prop `buttons`.
-Set the button variant by setting the `button-variant` prop to one ofhte standard Bootstrap button variants (see [`<b-button>`](./button) for supported variants).
+Set the button variant by setting the `button-variant` prop to one of the standard Bootstrap button variants (see [`<b-button>`](./button) for supported variants).
 The default `button-variant` is `secondary`.

 The `buttons` prop has precedence over `plain`, and `button-variant` has no effect if